pmckeown/testing-for-supportability-article/README.md

 - We should explore and poke at the edges of our systems and not focus only on functionality.

 Importantly we need to feed the results of that exploration back into the development backlog.
-This allows us to improve the quality and security of our software and to provide a better experience for our customers.
+This allows us to improve the quality and security of our software and to provide a better experience for our users.

 **Non-functional characteristics of a system are as important as the functional ones.
 They must also be rigorously tested.**